puppetlabs-toy-chest/puppet-module-tool/README.markdown

 Usage
 -----

-For usage information, see:
+To display usage information for the tool, run:

-    $ ./bin/puppet-modules
+    $ ./bin/pmt help

-For individual commands, use `help`, for example:
+To display usage information on specific commands, run `help` with the command name, for example:

-    $ ./bin/puppet-modules help generate
+    $ ./bin/pmt help generate

 License
 -------